- Download our Moving to Qatar Guide (PDF)

 Crime in Qatar

-Although uncommon, crime in Qatar that affects foreign visitors is mainly petty in nature and include unarmed opportunistic theft, commercial and residential burglary, and theft from unattended vehicles.
-The Qatar police force works to safeguard locals and expats alike and provides a high standard of security.
-The force is highly visible and capable.
+Although uncommon, crime in Qatar that impacts foreign visitors is mainly petty and includes unarmed opportunistic theft, commercial and residential burglary, and theft from unattended vehicles.
+The Qatar police force is effective in safeguarding locals and expats alike and provides a high standard of security.
+They are highly visible and capable.

-Expat women should also take care if out alone at night and ensure they travel in taxis that are properly registered.
+Expat women should also take care if out alone at night and ensure they travel in properly registered taxis.

 Protests in Qatar